 “Programming is like art, the only way to learn is to practice; no one can paint like Van Gogh on their first try.
 So make a mess, experiment and just get stuck in with building your own projects, even if they won’t turn out perfect.”

-Although many people start off their freelancing careers working on side projects alongside a part-time job, or doing small jobs for friends or local businesses when they have the time, many people are then able to garner enough experience to go completely freelance and become what’s known as a ‘professional freelancer’.
+Many people start off their freelancing careers working on side projects alongside a part-time job, or doing small jobs for friends or local businesses when they have the time.

-It is just a question of building on your experience, growing a network of clients, getting recommendations and applying for freelance contracts with larger or more established firms.
+It’s just a question of building on your experience, growing a network of clients, getting recommendations, and applying for freelance contracts with larger or more established firms.

 “The most enjoyable thing about being able to code is the creativity that this profession offers.
 You build marvellous things from nothing.
-You give flesh to what you are dreaming of.
-You turn your or other people ideas into fantastic applications and everybody else believes that you are an awesome magician.
+You give flesh to what you are dreaming about.
+You turn your or other people’s ideas into fantastic applications and everybody else believes that you are an awesome magician.
 Because you really are!”

-Although web development has the reputation of being a solitary profession, actually it is crucial that a web developer can work well in a team.
+The answer here is simple: a coder’s lifestyle is whatever you want it to be.
+Although web development has the reputation of being a solitary profession, actually it’s crucial that a developer can work well in a team.
 However, that doesn’t necessarily mean facetime.

 Communicating well as a freelancer can make the difference between you landing that job or not.